YouTubeDLPro/Monitor-Bot/README.md

-# Telegram Bot Status Checker with Flask
+# Monitor Bot - Telegram Bot Status Checker with Flask

-This project is a simple Python application designed to check the status of a Telegram bot every few seconds while simultaneously running a small web server.
+This project is a simple Python application that checks the status of a Telegram bot every few seconds while running a Flask web server.
 The web server shows that the program is up and running, and the bot checker lets you know if the bot is online.

 ## Table of Contents
 - [Features](#features)